Application for Sick Leave: Format & Samples5 min readReading Time: 4 minutes

 Proofread your Application for Sick Leave

-Before hitting send, make sure to go through the contents of your e‑mail word by word.
+Before hitting send, ensure that you go through the contents of your e‑mail.
 Check it for any spelling errors or typing mistakes.
 Also, check if the information mentioned in the e‑mail is accurate, especially the dates of your leaves.
-You don’t want to write down the wrong dates and then have an embarrassing conversation with your boss about ignoring the mail.
+You do not want to write down the wrong dates and then have an embarrassing conversation with your boss about ignoring the mail.

-Now that we have taken a look at the components of a sick leave application letter, let’s take a look at a few samples.
+Now that we have taken a look at the components of a sick leave application letter, let’s take a look at a few samples to understand leave application format.

 Sample of Application for Sick Leave